-Jimmy is an international performance artist, dance instructor and choreographer based in Melbourne and he specializes in many dance genres including, Belly Dance, Greek, Latin, and Ballroom.
+Jimmy was an international performance artist, dance instructor and choreographer based in Melbourne and specialized in many dance genres including, Belly Dance, Greek, Latin, and Ballroom.
 Jimmy's strengths as a performer and dance instructor lay in the vastness of his training, the power and grace of his movement, and his intense passion for the art of dance.
 His ability to combine an extensive dance vocabulary with immense experience on stage makes him an extraordinary performer.

-Involved in performance arts for over 20 years, Jimmy is Melbourne's most sought-after dance entertainer and has built a trustworthy reputation for providing quality and value-add entertainment to any event he is hired to perform.
-He performs at private and corporate events, media events and product launches.
+Involved in performance arts for almost 30 years, Jimmy was Melbourne's most sought-after dance entertainer and has built a trustworthy reputation for providing quality and value-add entertainment to any event he is hired to perform.
+He was performing at private and corporate events, media events and product launches.
 He has showcased his talents on tv shows (in both Greece and Australia), some music videos and a bollywood movie.

 His tremendous experience in the field of belly dance has enabled him to conduct a dance study, workshops and judging in contests.

 Jimmy began his dance career in Greece and learnt latin and ballroom, Greek, ballet, jazz, and contemporary.
 He is a qualified dance instructor in Greek, latin, standard (ballroom), and belly dance.
 He completed his exams and received his dance diploma qualifications in all three genres and began teaching at several dance schools in Greece.
 Prior to his dancing career, Jimmy studied Ancient Greek Drama and acted in children's theatre and Ancient Drama theatre plays.

 After continuing his studies in latin, ballroom and Greek dance, Jimmy decided to broaden his career and explored other dance genres including jazz, flamenco, and classical ballet (Vaganova method and French styles).
 He learnt techniques such as Limon, Graham, release and improvisation.